-The 2020 Term Loan Facility had outstanding balances of \$230.4 million and \$235.4 million at March 31, 2024 and December 31, 2023, respectively.
-The 2020 Revolving Credit Facility was undrawn at March 31, 2024 and December 31, 2023.
-Borrowings under the 2020 Credit Facility have variable interest rates based on LIBOR or SOFR (see Note 9).
+The 2024 Term Loan Facility and the 2020 Term Loan Facility had outstanding balances of \$350.0 million and \$235.4 million at June 30, 2024 and December 31, 2023, respectively.
+The 2024 Revolving Credit Facility and the 2020 Revolving Credit Facility were undrawn at June 30, 2024 and December 31, 2023, respectively.
+Borrowings under the 2024 Credit Facility and the 2020 Credit Facility have variable interest rates based on SOFR (see Note 9).
 As a result of exposure to interest rate movements, during March 2020, the Company entered into an interest rate swap arrangement, which effectively converted its \$400 million term loan with its variable interest rate based upon one-month LIBOR to an aggregate fixed rate of 0.904%, plus a leverage-based margin as defined in the 2020 Credit Facility.

 On July 22, 2022, the Company sold \$30 million of the notional amount of its interest rate swap back to its counterparty for \$1.5 million, reducing the notional amount of this swap to \$370 million.
 On August 16, 2022 the Company sold another \$30 million of the notional amount of its interest rate swap back to its counterparty for \$1.6 million, reducing the notional amount to \$340 million, which approximated the current level of our term loan debt then outstanding.
-The gain in accumulated other comprehensive (loss) income related to the \$60 million notional amount sold of \$3.1 million is being released into earnings on a straight line basis over the remaining term of the 2020 Credit Facility as a decrease to interest expense, the amortization of which totaled \$0.2 million and \$0.3 million for the three months ended March 31, 2024 and 2023, respectively.
+The gain in accumulated other comprehensive (loss) income related to the \$60 million notional amount sold of \$3.1 million was being released into earnings on a straight line basis over the remaining term of the 2020 Credit Facility as a decrease to interest expense until it was refinanced on June 21, 2024, the amortization of which totaled \$0.2 million and \$0.4 million for the three and six months ended June 30, 2024, respectively, and \$0.2 million and \$0.5 million for the three and six months ended June 30, 2023, respectively.
+The remaining unamortized gain in accumulated other comprehensive (loss) income of approximately \$0.5 million was written off to interest expense in conjunction with the refinancing of the 2020 Credit Facility on June 21, 2024.
+See Note 9 for a description of the refinancing.